-STUDENT PICTURES ON THE WEBSITE
+STUDENT PICTURES ONLINE

-Many opportunities arise during the school year for your child's picture to be taken and placed on the web pages for the various schools.
+Many opportunities arise during the school year for your child's picture to be taken and placed online for the various schools.
 We find this to be a special way to recognize individual and group accomplishments and share this information with others.
-A student's name will not be listed with a picture on the web site.
-In order for each school to best address your desire regarding your child's picture on the web site, please indicate permission on the "Elementary Handbook Signature Page".
+In order for each school to best address your desire regarding your child's picture online, please indicate permission on the online registration permission page.

-TITLE I

-PARENTAL AND FAMILY ENGAGEMENT

-PCPC Policy Reference: IGBC (02/2018)
+TITLE I - PARENTAL AND FAMILY ENGAGEMENT PCPS Policy Reference: IGBC - (02/2018)